Most Valuable Professional

 The code below removes all formatting of all cells and subsequently re-applies their style to them.

-Watch out: if you have not adhered to using styles strictly, you will loose all formatting in your file!!!
+Watch out: if you have not adhered to using styles strictly, you may lose all formatting in your file!!!

 Sub ReApplyStyles()